ciaranmahoney/php/README.md

 The Insightly PHP SDK enables PHP developers to quickly integrate their applications with the Insightly REST API (version 2.1).

+NOTE: this SDK currently only works with version 2.1 of the Insightly API.
+To use version 2.2, you'll need to modify this library, or you can use Swagger (www.swagger.io) to auto-generate an SDK (it can generate SDKs for over a dozen different target languages).

 NOTE: works best with PHP version 5.5.x, some users have reported issues with parse errors using older versions of PHP.

 The library handles low level communication, authentication,